ironhack-labs/lab-profile-app/README.md

 ### Iteration 3 | Signup/Login Components

-You should create the `Signup` and `Login` page components, where the user will be able to fill the form with the specified fields.
+You should create the `Signup` and `Login` page components, where the user can fill the form with the specified fields.

-If the *signup* is successful, the user should be redirected to the **Login Page** page.
+If the *signup* is successful, you should naviagate the user to the **Login Page** page.
-If the *login* is successful, the user should be redirected to the **Home Page** page.
+If the *login* is successful, you should naviagate the user to the **Home Page** page.

 ![image](https://user-images.githubusercontent.com/23629340/43787810-2c9dc94e-9a6c-11e8-8854-0993c5de16a3.png)